In the UK, we’re lucky enough to have many of Europe’s most beautiful, charming, and iconic cities just a short flight away.

 Plainpalais is one of the city’s liveliest districts and is packed with students, expats, and locals.
 If you’re looking for a fun night out, the restaurants and bars of this bustling neighbourhood are definitely where to head.

-But of course, Switzerland is also known around the world for its beauty, and most visitors to Geneva make sure they leave time to explore the natural splendour of this country.
+But of course, Switzerland is also known around the world for its beauty, and most visitors to Geneva make sure they leave time to explore the natural splendour of the country too.

 8. Antwerp, Belgium

-Its reputation for exciting nightlife and forward fashion may be recent, but this city has been pushing boundaries for centuries – from being a hotbed of illicit literature back in the 1500s to producing visionary painters like Rubens.
+Its reputation for exciting nightlife and forward-thinking fashion may be recent, but this city has been pushing boundaries for centuries – from being a hotbed of illicit literature back in the 1500s to producing visionary painters like Peter Paul Rubens.

-The city is only a one-hour flight from the UK, so it’s the ideal destination for a quick city break.
-Though, if you have time, it’s definitely worth exploring.
+The city is only a one-hour flight from the UK, so it’s the ideal destination for a quick break.
+Though, if you have time, it’s definitely worth exploring for longer.

 With three official languages and an intense rivalry between the Flemish-speaking north and French-speaking south, Belgium is one of the most complex and intriguing countries in Europe.
-Brussels, Bruges, and Ghent are all worth visiting, and there are gorgeous stretches of scenery in the hilly, wooden south.
+Brussels, Bruges, and Ghent are all worth visiting too, and there are gorgeous stretches of scenery in the hilly, wooden south.

 9. Amsterdam, Netherlands